Join us for a Gardening Volunteer Vacation in the beautiful Andean highlands outside the city of Otavalo, Ecuador.

 What are the accommodations like?

-Tandana's gardening volunteer vacation participants are provided lodging at a wonderful bed and breakfast right in Otavalo, Ecuador: La Posada del Quinde.
-Rooms all have private baths, comfortable beds, and are fully modern with the same electricity as the U.S. Wi-fi is available in the common area.
+Tandana's gardening volunteer venture participants are provided lodging at a wonderful facility right in Otavalo, Ecuador: Casa Latitud.
+Rooms all have private baths, comfortable beds, and outlets with the same electricity as the U.S. Wi-fi is available in the common area.
 Breakfast each day is a treat that offers fresh local fruits and juices, excellent coffee and a selection of hot breakfast items to start your day off right.
 The garden and patio area are an oasis with a view of 2 inactive volcanos.
 And the location is perfect for market shopping just 4 blocks away.

 Will my electronic devices work in Ecuador?

-Yes, Ecuador uses the same electrical currents and plugs as the United States does, so you don't need a special adaptor.
+Yes, Ecuador uses the same electrical currents and plugs as the United States does, so you don't need a special adapter.

 What kind of clothing, etc. should I pack?